-Vonn, Kenworthy, Rippon, Kim set to miss White House visit
+Vonn, Kenworthy, Rippon miss White House visit

 Story highlights

-- US Olympic stars set to miss White House visit
+- US Olympic stars miss White House visit

-- Vonn, Rippon, Kenworthy among potential absentees for President Trump meeting
+- Vonn, Rippon, Kenworthy amongabsentees for President Trump meeting

-(CNN)President Donald Trump will welcome the United States' Winter Olympics teams to the White House Friday, but the list of potential absentees reads like a who's who list of America's most well-known athletes.
+(CNN)President Donald Trump welcomed the United States' Winter Olympics teams to the White House Friday, but the list of absentees read like a who's who list of America's most well-known athletes.

-Lindsey Vonn, Gus Kenworthy and Adam Rippon are among the stars set to be absent, some citing political differences with the president.
+Lindsey Vonn, Gus Kenworthy and Adam Rippon were among the stars absent, some citing political differences with the president.

-Snowboarder Kenworthy, a vocal Trump critic, tweeted "the resistance is real" in reference to the expected White House no-shows.
+Freestyle skier Kenworthy, a vocal Trump critic, tweeted Thursday "the resistance is real" in reference to the White House no-shows.

 "All US Olympians and Paralympians are invited to visit the White House and meet the President after the Games," tweeted the American, whose kiss with boyfriend Matthew Wilkas in Pyeongchang, South Korea became worldwide news after it was broadcast live on national television.